Statue of Unicorn Gundam: History

+After the final performance on August 31st 2026, on the following day September 1st demolition has not been done, nevertheless construction crew arrived later on to seal off the area for removal.

 Reception

 The statue is considered an attraction for DiverCity Tokyo Plaza and is among the city's most popular public sculptures.
 In the 2020 book Creativity in Tokyo: Revitalizing a Mature City, the statue is described as an example of "mixing popular culture and consumption".
 The author of Super Cheap Japan (2023) called the statue "immensely awesome!"
 CNN has said visiting the statue "grants an instant reward" to any fan of the Gundam series.